helpsterTee/spotify-playlists-2-deezer/README.md

 So get a coffee, brew some more, establish a coffee plantation business with fair trade principles, make some money and come back to check, if the script is finished.

 Hint: The script will skip playlists that are already present on Deezer.
 So if you have any connection errors or timeouts, simply start again.
 It will pick up where it left.

+## Contribute
+1. Open issue describing the fix or improvement
+2. Start Pull request, referencing the issue
+3. Wait for approval or disapproval